-These concepts of leadership, scholarship, service and friendship for life still exist in today’s fraternities, sororities, and social fellowships.
+These concepts of leadership, lifelong friendship, responsibility to community, and scholarship still exist in today’s fraternities, sororities, and social fellowships.
 No matter what fraternity, sorority, or social fellowship a student may join, members participate in programs that encourage academic success; offer opportunities to serve the community; lead their peers; and develop deep friendships.
 Membership in a fraternity, sorority, or social fellowship lasts a lifetime.
 While other student organization members end after graduation, fraternity/sorority/social fellowship membership goes beyond graduation.

 The best strategies for finding a fraternity, sorority, or social fellowship are to research before recruitment and actively participate during the recruitment period.
 During each semester, students are encouraged to attend the Activities Fair, Meet the Greeks, Recruitment Expos and Informationals to meet current members.
 During this time, it is important for your student to ask questions so they can begin to differentiate one organization from another.